Improving the Robustness to Variations of Objects and Instructions with a Neuro-Symbolic Approach for Interactive Instruction Following: Conclusion

 \section{Conclusion}

-In this study, we proposed a Neuro-Symbolic method to improve the robustness to variations of objects and language instructions for interactive instruction following.
-In addition, we introduced the Subtask Updater module that allows the model to select more appropriate actions and objects by recognizing which subtask is solved at each time step.
-Our experiments showed that the proposed method significantly improved the success rate in the subtask requiring object selection when the model was given the output of semantic parsing and the prior knowledge of which subtask the model was solving at each time step.
-The experimental results suggest that the proposed model is robust to a wide variety of objects.
-However, interaction with unknown objects at the class level is not required in the ALFRED evaluation dataset.
-Therefore, care should be taken when dealing with an unfamiliar class of objects.
-Furthermore, the results showed that the number of cases where a model succeeds or fails depending on the given language instructions under the same demonstration was decreased in the proposed model.
+We proposed a neuro-symbolic method to improve the robustness to variations of objects and language instructions for interactive instruction following.
+In addition, we introduced the subtask updater that allows the model to recognize which subtask is being solved at each time step.
+Our experiments showed that the proposed method significantly improved the success rate in the subtask requiring object selection, while the error propagated from the semantic understanding module degraded the performance.
+The experimental results suggest that the proposed model is robust to variations of objects.
+The analysis showed that the robustness to variations of language instructions was improved by our model.

-ALFRED contains the ground truth output of semantic parsing and the prior knowledge of which subtask was being solved at each step, so it was possible to use them in training and testing in this study, so it should be noted that the cost of annotations of them can not be ignored for other datasets or tasks.
-Additional analysis is needed to determine how much annotation is actually needed.
+ALFRED contains the ground truth output of semantic understanding and the prior knowledge of which subtask was being solved at each step, so it was possible to use them in training.
+It should be noted that the cost of annotations of them can not be ignored for other datasets or tasks.
 If the cost is impractical, it may be possible to solve the problem by unsupervised learning, as in NS-CL \cite{mao-et-al-2019-neuro-symbolic}.
-On the other hand, annotation is not necessary because the mask and class information of the object used for training MaskRCNN can be easily obtained from AI2-Thor.
-Therefore, whether annotation of mask and class is necessary or not depends on how well an object detection model trained on artificial data obtained from simulated environments such as AI2-Thor generalizes to real world data.

-This study is still in progress.
-Future work includes learning of semantic parser and subtack updater to enable evaluation on the whole task.
+Whereas, for training MaskRCNN, annotation is not necessary because the mask and class information of the object can be easily obtained from AI2-Thor.
+Therefore, whether annotation of mask and class is necessary or not depends on how well an object detection model trained on artificial data obtained from simulated environments generalizes to real world data.
+Future work includes learning subtack updater to enable evaluation on the whole task.